Noyce-Joel/Portfolio-Concept/README.md

 Originally it was purely conceptual so it was very cool and inspiring to see that it could actually work 🤙 🎉

-I'm not flashy enough to use it for my own personal site

 ## Stack: